 3. Implement all applicable best practices

-Our implementation period will run through Week 7 of the 2025 Spring Quarter, during which, Green Labs will offer additional resources and personalized guidance to help labs transition to a more sustainable model!
+Our implementation period will run until May 23rd, during which, Green Labs will offer additional resources and personalized guidance to help labs transition to a more sustainable model!

 ULT Freezer Sustainable Practices pamphlet